sab110/Random-Forest-Tutorial/README.md

 ## Future Work

-1. Explore other ensemble methods like **Gradient Boosting** or **XGBoost**.
+1. **Explore Advanced Models**:
+   - Implement Gradient Boosting or XGBoost for improved performance.
+2. **Perform Feature Engineering**:
-2. Perform **feature engineering** to improve results.
+   - Create new features or transform existing ones to improve results.
+3. **Apply to Larger Datasets**:
-3. Apply the Random Forest algorithm to larger, more complex datasets.
+   - Test the Random Forest algorithm on larger, more complex datasets.

 ---